Borrowed ingredients: Garam masala oatmeal raisin cookies

 Northern Indian garam masala gives classic oatmeal raisin cookies a subtly exotic twist.
 Recipe below.

-In her recent post The Flavor Of Yellow over at A Chicken In Every Granny Cart, Ann made a lovely golden Grated Cauliflower Curry.
+IN A POST IN A NO LONGER AVAILABLE BLOG, A Chicken In Every Granny Cart, Ann made a lovely golden Grated Cauliflower Curry.
 She said she had to improvise on the original recipe because she doesn’t “keep garam masala lying around.”

 That got me thinking about the fact that we usually have at least a couple of different kinds of garam masala lying around at any given time—even though the couple of Indian-inspired dishes we cook don’t call for it.
 And that led to this post.